Nabizzle/C-Fiber-simulation-code/README.md

 The init files of each model are the scprits you want to run and the rest are background files that define the usage of all of the parameters.

-### The modifiable files for the uniform distribution code is as follows:
+### The modifiable files for the uniform distribution code are as follows:

 * AXNODE.mod (This file contains the definitions of the channel properties)
 * Uniformaxon.hoc (This is the file that is run and contains the parameters that define the neuron)
 * Uniformaxon.ses (This calls the figures that I was using in testing)
 * uniforminit.hoc (This calls the other files to run together. this is the file you want to run for the simulation)

-### The modifiable files for the clustered distribution code is as follows:
+### The modifiable files for the clustered distribution code are as follows:

 * SAXNODE.mod (This is a modified version of AXNODE.mod to get saltatory conduction to work)
 * AXBLANK.mod (this is the file that defines the channel properties in the spaces between the clusters of sodium channels)